sarpt/argrep-web/README.md

 `curl -X PUT --data "path=<path to file>" --data "pattern=<some pattern to search>" localhost:8080/greps`

+... it will return task id which ten can be used with SSE:

+`curl -N localhost:8080/sse/greps?id=<id>`

 ### dependencies for running

 - `deno` - 1.21.0 and up